Job Placements 2021-2022

 James McCormick completed his Ph.D. in 2014 and was the Program Coordinator for the University of Chicago's Summer Language Institute.
 He is now the Director of Academic Affairs in the Humanities Division at the University of Chicago.

 Robert Neiser received his Ph.D. in May 2015.
-He is currently working for the Austrian national accreditation agency in higher education in Vienna.
+He now works at Danube University Krems (Austria) as "wissenschaftlicher Mitarbeiter" at the Department for Arts and Cultural Studies.
+Prior to that, he was working for the Austrian national accreditation agency in higher education in Vienna.

 Amanda Norton received her Ph.D. in December 2010.
 She was Strategist/Planner in the Office of the Dean of the Biological Sciences and the Pritzker Medical School at the University of Chicago.
 She is now working at the Lab School as Associate Director of Annual Giving.